retro1996/chibicc/README.md

 ## release notes

 1.0.23.2    Managing -Werror (reporting from @fuhsnn/slimcc).
 Adding decay array/vla to pointer in ND_COND, ND_COMMA.
 Merging pull request from @Superstart64 removing hard-coding on includes and Makefile.
 Managing builtin_memcpy and builtin_memset.
 Fixing issue on some bitfield operations (bitfield2 testcase).
 Ignoring -pedantic-errors and all warnings that starts with -W. Adding llrint in math.h.
 Ignoring gnu attribute \__noescape\__ and \__common\__.
 Ignoring some arguments found during ruby compile.
 Reporting fix from @fuhsnn/slimcc da9d04c077357ac39f80acf2b9d6b5a47cd50cfc to fix setjmp issue.
 Adding some missing builtin_ia32_xxx from pmmintrin.h.
 Fixing issue with vfork.
 Adding other builtin_ia32_phxxx from tmmintrin.h.m and immintrin.h.
 Adding lots of missing builtin from smmintrin.h.
 Fixing old release notes typo.
+Adding -mcrc32 in managed argument.

 ## old release notes